HJfod/BetterGD/README.md

             this->m_sID = "hjfod.my_awesome_plugin";
             // Plugin Name
             this->m_sName = "My Awesome Plugin";
+            // Plugin description
+            this->m_sDescription = "An Awesome Plugin by Me!";
         }
         // A `get` method is required for the
         // `BGD_LOAD` macro, and is useful in